+· Emergency Medical Technician

+Entrepreneurship

-The Energy and Innovation Entrepreneurship Certificate program prepares students for new venture planning, entrepreneurial start-up, social media marketing, and entrepreneurial finance.
+The Entrepreneurship Certificate pro- gram prepares students for new venture planning, entrepreneurial startup, social media marketing, and entrepreneurial finance.

 The program teaches students how to build a successful entrepreneurial venture from the ground up including analysis of an entrepreneurial mind set, market assessment, how to write a business plan, and innovative social media marketing strategies.
-This program is designed to allow students in Energy Technology and other innovation programs the opportunity to gain the knowledge and understanding of entrepreneurship.
+This program is designed to allow students in other innovation programs the opportunity to gain the knowledge and understanding of entrepreneurship.

+Student Learning Outcomes:

-- · Write and present a business plan. - · Identify business start-up funding sources. - Demonstrate an entrepreneurial mindset and the skills required to be a successful entrepreneur. - Analyze market trends and innovation for new opportunities - Work in teams to cultivate ideas into a working plan for an entrepreneurial venture. - Apply critical thinking skills to entrepreneurial and new venture processes. - Develop and market a business presence and webpage on the Internet.
+Upon completion of this program, students will be able to: - · Write and present a business plan. - · Identify business start-up funding sources. - Demonstrate an entrepreneurial mindset and the skills required to be a successful entrepreneur. - Analyze market trends and innovation for new opportunities. - Work in teams to cultivate ideas into a working plan for an entrepreneurial venture. - Apply critical thinking skills to entrepreneurial and new venture processes. - Develop and market a business presence and webpage on the Internet.
+Short-Term Proficiency Certificates: